fnc12/sqlite_orm/README.md

 }
 ```

+Looks like magic but it works very simple.
+Functions

+* is_equal
+* is_not_equal
+* greater_than
+* greater_or_equal
+* lesser_than
+* lesser_or_equal

+simulate binary comparison operator so they take 2 arguments: left hand side and right hand side.
+Arguments may be either member pointer of mapped class or literal.
+Binary comparison functions map arguments to text to be passed to sqlite engine to process query.
+Member pointers are being mapped to column names and literals to literals (numbers to raw numbers and string to quoted strings).
+Next `where` function places brackets around condition and adds "where" keyword before condition text.
+Next resulted string appends to query string and is being processed further.

 # Migrations functionality

 There are no explicit `up` and `down` functions that are used to be used in migrations.
 Instead `sqlite_orm` offers `sync_schema` function that takes responsibility of comparing actual db file schema with one you specified in `make_storage` call and if something is not equal it alters or drops/creates schema.